qq502361472/pluglock/pluglock-redis/README.md

 </dependency>
 ```

 The framework automatically detects which client is available on the classpath and uses it accordingly.
+If both clients are present, Jedis takes precedence.

+### Connection Pooling

+Both Jedis and Lettuce implementations use connection pooling for optimal performance:

+- Jedis: Built-in JedisPool
+- Lettuce: Apache Commons Pool2 integration

+Connection pool configuration:
+- Max total connections: 20
+- Max idle connections: 10
+- Min idle connections: 2

 ### Configuration